 Traffic on the N1 between Pretoria and Johannesburg in South Africa

-In 2018, Zuma’s successor Ramaphosa put forward an ambitious package of reforms.
-Plans included investment in infrastructure and rural areas.
-Yet regaining the confidence of potential investors has proved a slow process for the government.
-Reforms are making slow progress and any economic upswing is still to be seen.
-The COVID-19 pandemic further increased the pressure on the economy.
+Ramaphosa put forward an ambitious package of reforms.
+Plans include investment in infrastructure and rural areas, and support for private sector development.
+However, the government is only gradually succeeding in regaining the confidence of potential investors.
+Reforms are making slow progress and any economic upswing is still to be seen (see also Economic situation).

 International involvement